sadab-halim/Interview-Questions/OOPS/README.md

 };
 ```

-#### Hierachical Inheritance
+### Hierarchical Inheritance
-In this type of inheritance, multiple derived class would be extended from base class, it's similar to single level inheritance but this time along with Samsung, iPhone is also taking part in inheritance.
+In this type of inheritance, more than one subclass is inherited from a single base class. i.e. more than one derived class is created from a single base class.

 *Syntax:*
 ```c++: